ubiqsecurity/ubiq-java/example/README.md

     --profile, -P
       Identify the profile within the credentials file
       Default: default
-    --tweak, -t
-      Set alpha string to be used as tweak bytes --version, -V
+    --version, -V
       Show program's version number and exit
 </pre>